School Mental Health Resources

 Schooling and Children's Mental Health: Realigning Resources to Reduce Disparities and Advance Public Health

 By Marc S. Atkins,1 Elise Cappella,2 Elisa S. Shernoff,3 Tara G. Mehta,1 and Erika L. Gustafson1, Published in Annual Review of Clinical Psychology, Volume 13, 2017

 Schools have long been the primary setting for children's mental health services but have neither the resources nor the expertise to manage these services independently.
 The critical importance of school success for children's adjustment provides a strong rationale for schooling as an essential component of children's mental health services.
 In this article, the authors review evidence for how schooling and mental health coalesce, suggesting an alignment of school and community mental health resources that prioritizes successful schooling as a key mental health outcome.

 By Mina Fazel, Kimberly Hoagwood, Sharon Stephan, and& Tamsin Ford, published by PubMed Central (PMC), US National Library of Medicine, National Institutes of Health

 Mental health services embedded within school systems can create a continuum of integrative care that improves both mental health and educational attainment for children.
-To strengthen this continuum, and for optimum child development, a reconfiguration of education and mental health systems to aid implementation of evidence-based practice might be needed.
+To strengthen this continuum, and for optimum child development, a reconfiguration of education and mental health systems to aid the implementation of evidence-based practice might be needed.

 Fostering SMART Partnerships to Develop an Effective Continuum of Behavioral Health Services and Supports in Schools